 The whole ‘moody pose’ thing seems to have taken over, along with the classic – I have no idea a camera is here glance.
 Trendy for Instagram (yes, I occasionally do this), however in real life, it’s a smile that gets you noticed.

 Forget laughter lines and creases, you’ll still have chic makeup.
-Everyone will notice your warmth and instantly be drawn to you – similarly to how I run to any dessert that’s vegan.
+Everyone will notice your warmth and instantly be drawn to you.

 We shall never know all the good that a simple smile can do – Mother Teresa